iltommi/qdb-documentation/source/administration/operations.rst

 Graceful shutdown
 ------------------

 On UNIX, a node can be gracefully stopped in sending the QUIT signal to the daemon.
 On Windows, hitting CTRL-C in the console will also imply a graceful shutdown.
+Nodes can also be shut down by issuing the stop_node command using qdbsh or a client built on the quasardb API.

 Log and Dump Files
 ------------------